-Based in Ridgeland, EastGroup Properties (EGP) is in the Finance sector, and so far this year, shares have seen a price change of 4.61%.
-The real estate investment trust is currently shelling out a dividend of $0.72 per share, with a dividend yield of 3.12%.
-This compares to the REIT and Equity Trust - Other industry's yield of 4.26% and the S&P 500's yield of 1.81%.
+Headquartered in Ridgeland, EastGroup Properties (EGP) is a Finance stock that has seen a price change of -29.12% so far this year.
+Currently paying a dividend of $0.75 per share, the company has a dividend yield of 3.19%.
+In comparison, the REIT and Equity Trust - Other industry's yield is 5.91%, while the S&P 500's yield is 2.53%.

-Looking at dividend growth, the company's current annualized dividend of $2.88 is up 14.3% from last year.
-In the past five-year period, EastGroup Properties has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.71%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-EastGroup Properties's current payout ratio is 57%, meaning it paid out 57% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $3 is up 2% from last year.
+EastGroup Properties has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.93%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+EastGroup Properties's current payout ratio is 60%, meaning it paid out 60% of its trailing 12-month EPS as dividend.

 EGP is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2018 is $4.62 per share, representing a year-over-year earnings growth rate of 8.45%.
+The Zacks Consensus Estimate for 2020 is $5.22 per share, with earnings expected to increase 4.82% from the year ago period.

 From greatly improving stock investing profits and reducing overall portfolio risk to providing tax advantages, investors like dividends for a variety of different reasons.
 However, not all companies offer a quarterly payout.